 This means that there has been no loss of control after the demerger from Hochschild Mining Holdings Ltd. and the Company's IPO.
 Consequently, the Company, after its incorporation, as well as Ree Uno SpA are considered to be under common control.
-Interim Consolidated financial statements of the Company and Ree Uno SpA are provided herein and more particularly, the information presented herein for the period ended March 31, 2021 and December, 2021 reflects the financial results of Ree Uno SpA given the Company lacked significant operations prior to the transfer of interests in Ree Uno SpA, while as of and for the period ended March 31, 2022, the financial results represent a consolidation of the Company and Ree Uno SpA's income statement and cash flows for the entire period ended March 31, 2022.
+The consolidated financial statements of the Company and Ree Uno SpA are provided herein.
+The financial results for the period ended December 31, 2021 and ended December 31, 2022, represent a consolidation of the Company and Ree Uno SpA's income statement and cash flows for the entire period ended December 31, 2021 and December 31, 2022.

-These interim consolidated financial statements were approved for issue by the Board of Directors, on May 5, 2022.
+These consolidated financial statements were approved for issue by the Board of Directors on March 18, 2023.